 Under the 2015 Plan, options granted to employees vest upon satisfaction of a service condition, which is generally satisfied over four years.
 Additionally, the 2015 Plan includes a condition where employees can only exercise vested options upon the occurrence of the Company's ordinary shares becoming listed securities, which substantially creates a performance condition ("IPO Condition") that has not been met.
-Therefore, since the adoption of the 2015 Plan, the Group has not recognized any stock-based compensation expenses for options granted, except for the repurchase of 1,199,608 share options which was recorded as a modification in 2016.
-The Group granted 3,057,177, 5,264,956 and 5,340,000 share options to its employees in 2017, 2018 and 2019, respectively.
+Therefore, since the adoption of the 2015 Plan, the Group has not recognized any stock-based compensation expenses for options granted, except for the repurchase of 1,199,608 share options recorded as a modification in 2016.
+The Group granted 3,057,177 and 5,264,956 share options to its employees in 2017 and 2018, respectively.
 The options expire in ten years from the date of grant.